ViktorAgren/mathematical-journal/README.md

 # Mathematical Journal

 A web-based platform for publishing mathematical papers with interactive code examples and LaTeX rendering.
-Built with React 18 and designed for academic-quality mathematical content presentation.

 ## Current Papers